Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/006_07 - Docker Deep Dive - Diving Deeper with Dockerfile.md

 **Volumes and the VOLUME instruction**

 Volumes are under development by Docker.
-A guess: At a bare minimum we will see a dedicated *[docker volume]{.underline}* subcommand that will allow us to manage Volumes.
+A guess: At a bare minimum we will see a dedicated *[docker volume]* subcommand that will allow us to manage Volumes.

 Volumes are all about decoupling data volumes from Containers.
 And they are also about SHARING data between containers.
 Basically a way to store the data in a directory on the Docker HOST file system.
 These way, if the container get\'s stopped or even deleted the DATA persists.
 As it\'s decoupled from the container.